web081/azure-django-app/README.md

-# Deploy a Python (Django) web app to Azure App Service - Sample Application
+# Deploy a Python (Django) web app to Azure App Service

-This is the sample Django application for the Azure Quickstart [Deploy a Python (Django or Flask) web app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python).
+ Django application for the Azure Quickstart [Deploy a Python (Django or Flask) web app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python).
 For instructions on how to create the Azure resources and deploy the application to Azure, refer to the Quickstart article.

 Sample applications are available for the other frameworks here: